 - Retrieving a user's API Credentials (Server Side)

 - Retrieving the user's data from the Data API

 Let's get started!

 First, you'll need to sign up for a developer account.

 After signing up, the first thing you'll want to do is create a Human API application.
 An application in Human API is a container that holds users and their data, and allows for custom configuration options.
 Above all, it is the single pipeline that you will integrate directly with your application.

 Each application has a specific set of keys found on the application's settings page that you'll need for development, as described below:

 |Client Secret||Secret value for the application container|

-Your Client Secret should be kept securely on your server.
-For developer support requests, please send along your Client ID only.
-We will never ask you to provide your Client Secret.
+Your Client Secret and App Key should be kept securely on your server.
+For support requests, please send along your Client ID only.